itrascastro/rgardler.github.io/_posts/2015-08-28-simple-swarm-cluster-with-arm.md

 {% endhighlight %}

 Remember to replace DNS_NAME with the value of the DNS parameter you provided when deploying the template.
+Also please do not use this in production.
+We are using no authentication for connecting to the Swarm, it's open to the whole world!

 Once you have run this command you work with the Swarm cluster just as you would any other Docker machine.
 Swarm will attempt to balance the containers across the three hosts.